Have you ever put any thought into the products that are now habits for you? Think Twitter, Facebook and even email.

 There was a point in time when you didn’t know they existed, and now you use them every day.
 How did they make it into your life, and why weren’t they abandoned at some point?

 Admittedly, until reading “Hooked: How to Build Habit-Forming Products,” I had never really thought about the philosophy of habits before.
 Now, I can’t help but analyze everything around me for its propensity to make it into my daily routine.

 In the book, Nir Eyal argues that in order to make a product habit-forming, it must take you through the following steps:

-Let’s assume that you have just made an account with us.
+Let’s assume you just made an account with us.
 You’ve browsed around the site and joined some groups.
-Maybe you’ve even commented in a couple conversations.You look at the time and realize that you need to move onto the next thing, and the tab is unceremoniously closed.
+Maybe you’ve even commented in a couple conversations.You look at the time and realize you need to move onto the next thing, and the tab is unceremoniously closed.
 How can we promote your engagement to a point where it becomes your natural inclination every day to sign into our community platform and see the conversations that are occurring?
-Essentially, how do we make ourselves a habit for you?
+Essentially, how do we make ourselves a habit?

 Investment: If you decide to join, it means taking the time to create a profile.
 If you comment or like anything, it also means nailing a spot on the leaderboard, with points accumulating each time.

 Building engagement is a major topic of conversation in the space because, quite simply, we are struggling with it.
-Nir Eyal’s hook model offers a new approach to looking at engagement, and can be applied when designing new member benefits (or rethinking existing ones!)
+Eyal’s hook model offers a new approach to looking at engagement, and can be applied when designing new member benefits (or rethinking existing ones).